 On October 15, 2021, the Organization entered into a Credit Agreement (the Agreement) with a financial institution for a revolving line of credit facility in an aggregate principal amount not to exceed at any time the lesser of \$8,039,900 and the Borrowing Base, as defined in the Agreement.
 The proceeds of the advances shall be used by the Organization only to pay for costs and expenses incurred by the Organization in providing the marketing services and implementing the marketing program approved under the Subrecipient agreement described in Note 6.
 Unpaid principal balance bears interest at Prime Rate in effect in such date, commencing on November 1, 2021 up to the earlier of May 31, 2022 or the expiration date of the Subrecipient agreement.
-Pursuant to the Agreement, the Organization shall deposite with the financial institution, an amount of no less than \$100,000 in an Interest Reserve Account and open a Collection Account into which all amounts paid to the exclusive control and domain of the financial institution and the Organization shall be under the exclusive control and domain of the financial institution and the Organization shall not have the right to make any withdrawals from, exercise any control or authority over, or originate instructions with respect to such account.
+Pursuant to the Agreement, the Organization shall deposit with the financial institution, an amount of no less than \$100,000 in an Interest Reserve Account and open a Collection Account into which all amounts paid to the Organization under the Subrecipient agreement shall be deposited.
+The Collection Account shall be under the exclusive control and domain of the financial institution and the Organization with respect to such account.
 The Interest Reserve Account, the Collection Account, the Subrecipient agreement and the Organization's right thereunder, serve as collaterals under the Agreement.